 Hello!
-I'm Finn, and this is my personal webpage.
-I'm a graduate research assistant at Umd, where I'm studying quantum programming languages.
+You can call me Finn, and this is my personal webpage.
+I am currently a graduate research assistant at Umd, where I hope to earn a PhD studying quantum programming languages.
 Here is some information about me:

 I was born in 1998 in Berkeley, CA, and I grew up in Madison, WI.
-Since the summer of 2020, I've been living in Hyattsville, MD, in the DC area.
-For many years, I was in a long-distance relationship with my partner Abby DuRussel, but we got married in December 2020 and now live together with one dog (named Chance) and two cats (named Spookie and Ferris).
-Abby majored in history at Beloit College and is now a preschool French teacher at Spring Bilingual Montessori Academy.
-In my free time, I enjoy walking Chance around my neighborhood, playing Hex, and reading science fiction.
+I now live in Hyattsville, MD (in the DC area) with my wife (Abby), our daughter (Stella Jo), our dog (Chance), and two cats (Spookie and Ferris).
+Abby teaches preschool French at Spring Bilingual Montessori Academy, and I hope to one day be a college professor.
+In my free time, I enjoy playing with Stella and reading science fiction.

 Planqc 2021 Plum Lab Contact meAt WashU, I worked with Caitlin Kelleher in the field of hci to develop and validate a model of api learning.
 This involved building a logging system, designing a study with human subjects, and building an interface for manually labelling logged data.
 Our Vl/Hcc 2020 paper won the Best Research Paper award.